zhullyb/monyhar/monyhar/docs/cipd_and_3pp.md

 ```
 #!/bin/bash
-# Copyright 2021 The Chromium Authors.
+# Copyright 2021 The Monyhar Authors.
 All rights reserved.
 # Use of this source code is governed by a BSD-style license that can be
 # found in the LICENSE file.